 Her recipe for Pork Medallions with a Wild Mushroom Cream Sauce is the result of a brown paper bag filled with fresh and gritty wild mushrooms she brought home from the market last October.
 I’ve had this dish often and in several variations in Germany and always liked it very much, especially with homemade spaetzle.

-True, this is not mushroom season but we have a wonderful local mushroom grower nearby where I can get fabulous fresh mushrooms year-around (see my guest blog post about the farm) so I can claim I made this with local ingredients too!
+True, this is not mushroom season but we have a wonderful local mushroom grower nearby where I can get fabulous fresh mushrooms year-around so I can claim I made this with local ingredients too!

 Christie, in return, choose to make a vegan dish from Spoonfuls of Germany.
 Yes, German food can be vegan!
 See what she says about it on her blog.